CARING FOR YOUR WOODEN WATCH

 If you have made the excellent choice of purchasing a wooden watch, first off – congratulations.
 A wooden watch is more than just a device to tell time.
-They are a fashion element, a statement piece and conversation starter.
+They are a fashion element, a statement piece and a guaranteed conversation starter.

 But, there are reasonable limitations as to when your Wood Watch may not be an appropriate choice to wear.
 Going swimming?
 Performing extreme manual labour around the house?
 Playing intense sports?
 On a construction site?

 It is important to be aware that your wooden watch is made from natural materials – wood (the stuff that grows on trees).
 Master craftsmen have carefully created your wood watch using various methods and techniques – and it would be a shame to ruin the look of it by reckless or accidental damage.